YousefiMahsa/sL_QN_TR/README.md

 In this repository,
 * all programs have been written in MATLAB using the DL toolbox.
-* there are four main programs as below:
+* there are four main programs as follows:
   - ```sL_BFGS_TR.mlx```
   - ```sL_SR1_TR.mlx```
   - ```sL_BFGS_TR_noBN.mlx```